yanazuray/waterfalls-of-qaf/_posts/2025-04-29-On 'Noble Savage' Hermits, Shamans, and the Multifacetedness of a Symbol.md

 We rang the bell, and moments later, a middle-aged Buryat man emerged from behind the gate.
 The inside of his house was just what you would expect from a rural countryside home: modest but tidy, with aged wooden floors, pale blue walls, floral-patterned blankets, and a clay stove.
 The only things that hinted at anything unusual were a drum, a headdress, and _ongon_ figurines on the wall.

 I’ll leave out the details of our conversation, as they’re probably better suited to a different context.
-But at no point during the session did he reach for the shamanic garb or accessories, as an outsider might perhaps expect.
-Some shamans do it for show.
-Then again, most of those are charlatans.
+But at no point during the session did he reach for the shamanic garb or accessories, as an outsider might expect.
+Some shamans do it for show; then again, most of those are charlatans.
 I don’t think Alexey was one of them.

 Before we left, my sister-in-law asked, "So, why did you become a shaman?"